syncfusion-content/fileformat-docs/FileFormat/Presentation/Conversion.md

 ## Converting PowerPoint presentation to PDF

-To convert a PowerPoint presentation to PDF, we need the below assemblies to be included in the application.
+To convert a PowerPoint presentation to PDF, include the following assemblies in the application.

 <table>
 <tr>